wifinigel/wlan-extcap-win/README.md

 If you want to get going quickly and are happy to try out the defaults, go with the following steps:

 1. Make sure you have Wireshark 3.0.x installed, with the SSHDump option (in the Tools section) checked during install
+    1. Here is the check-box you need for SSHDump (Under the Tools snap-open) - *** Don't miss this step *** ![SSH Dump option Image][sshdump_image]
+    2. if you are wondering if your Wireshark installation already has SSHDump, it probably hasn't - it is not a default component that is installed.
+You can do a quick checj by looking to see if the sshdump.exe file is installed in your Wireshark extcap directory. if you don't have it, re-install Wireshark
-2. Make sure you have WLANPi image version 1.9.0 or later installed (due Nov/Dec 2019 - see fix for v1.8.3 below)
+2. Make sure you have WLANPi image version 1.8.3 (see fix for v1.8.3 below).
+Once we have a prime-time v1.9.x release (due Dec 2019), the fix described below will not be required, but please do not use any of the 1.9 alpha versions.
     1. You'll also need a Wi-Fi NIC card plugged to the WLANPi USB that supports monitor mode (e.g. CF-912)
 3. Download this file: [wlanpidump.bat][wlanpidump.bat] (right-click, Save link as...)
 4. Copy the file to the extcap directory of your Wireshark installation ('C:\Program Files\Wireshark\extcap' by default for the 64-bit version)